swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/SwiftDocCPlugin.md

 > the release of Swift `5.6`.

-After adding the plugin as a dependency in your Swift package manifest, you can build documentation for the libraries and executables in that package by running the following from the command-line:
+After adding the plugin as a dependency in your Swift package manifest, you can build documentation for the libraries and executables in that package and its dependencies by running the following from the command-line:

     $ swift package generate-documentation